Indrajeet-S/Indrajeet-S/README.md

-- 👋 Hello, I’m @Indrajeet Shelake
+- 👋 Hello, I’m Indrajeet Shelake
-- 👀 I’m interested in Computer Programming
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning algorithms and improving logical thinking
 <!--- I’m looking to collaborate on ... --->
 - 📫 How to reach me indravshelake95@gmail.com